CRST Trucking School Review – Company Paid CDL Training

 • All state minimum requirements will be met, both in the classroom and in the truck.

-• You can expect to be very busy on a full-time schedule, Mon – Fri, maybe even Sat and Sun.
+• You can expect to be very busy on a full-time schedule, Monday through Friday, and possibly Saturday and Sunday.

-• Some of the approved schools also offer part-time paid CDL training on the weekends/evenings.
+• Some schools also offer part-time paid CDL training on weekends and evenings.

-• If you are attending school out-of-state, you must transfer your license to that state.
+• If you’re attending school out-of-state, you must transfer your license to that state.

 • While breakfast and lunch are provided Mon–Fri, you’ll need money for meals on weekends.